jncc/terrahawk/notes/plan.md

 - [x] NCEA data science meeting {pm, fm}
 - [ ] ~~Double-check that there's no shift problem for S2~~ {pl, lh}
 - [x] 🥳 Meeting with AWS consultant about Parquet file size / grouping {pm}
+- ⏱ We are at least 3 weeks behind calendar schedule.
+Lost a week of {pm} due to other commitments

 Sprint 17 (to October 29)
 ---------------------------